Clouds study finds that low climate sensitivity is ‘extremely unlikely’

 The plots below show the cloud feedback (left) and ECS (right) ranges presented by the IPCC AR5 report (red), WCRP (pink), a combination of CMIP5 and CMIP6 models (black) and the new paper (blue).
 The black line shows the central estimate for each range.Cloud feedback (left) and ECS (right) ranges presented by the IPCC AR5 report (red), WCRP (pink), a combination of CMIP5 and CMIP6 models (black) and the observational method from this paper (blue).
 The black line shows the central estimate for each range.
 The thin and thick lines show the 90% and 66% confidence intervals respectively.
 Source: Ceppi et al (2021).

-The study finds a central cloud feedback estimate of 0.43W m-2 C-1 with a 90% confidence range of ±0.35.
+The study finds a central cloud feedback estimate of 0.43W/m2/C with a 90% confidence range of ±0.35.
 This result reduces the uncertainty in cloud feedback values by 68% compared to the IPCC’s “very likely” range, and by 35% compared to the WCRP range.

 The findings suggest there is less than a 2.5% chance that the cloud feedback is negative, explains Dr Tapio Schneider, a senior research scientist from NASA’s Jet Propulsion Laboratory who was not involved in the research.
 He tells Carbon Brief: